Changing the Security Group Associated with a File System

 Function

 This API is used to change the security group associated with an SFS Turbo file system.
-Security group change is an asynchronous task.
-You can check whether the security group is changed based on the value of sub_status returned after calling the API to query details of a file system.
+Changing the security group is an asynchronous task.
+You can call the API for querying details of a file system and view the value of sub_status returned to check whether the security group change is successful.
 If value 232 is returned, the security group has been changed.

 URI